-A long term project has started to replace all street lights on the Park with a standard model that is low energy, environmentally friendly, and will complement our beautiful surroundings.
+A project has started to replace all adopted streetlights on the Park with a standard model that is low energy, environmentally friendly, and will complement our beautiful surroundings.
 We have decided on using a post made from recycled plastic and a low energy bulb that is 70% more efficient than a standard lamp.
 Each new light unit runs on a single lamp, as opposed to the ‘old’ units which run on two.
 Our aim is therefore to half our energy usage in the course of a night, simply by running half the number of lamps.

-The upgrading work will include improvement of the sensors and isolation switches as well as mapping the whole network.
-All new posts will have a unique ID plate made of aluminium which will assist in reporting faults.
+The upgrading work will include improvement of the sensors and isolation switches as well as mapping the whole network and it is hoped to complete this replacement work shortly after the Autumn equinox this year.

 Thank you to all those who have given feedback about the new lights.
 In response to the issue of ‘glare’, we have dimmed the lights as much as possible and in some case we may dim the diffuser as well.
 In addition, because the new lights cast their footprint more effectively, we will lower the overall height to reduce the glare to drivers and pedestrians.

 Please remember – for everyone who knows their way home intimately and would like a fully darkened Park, there is another soul out there who really needs a shining light to help them see their way home.

 We like trees and bushes as much as the next person, but we trim back around the streetlights so that the light can do its job.
 This means less lights, each working more efficiently = less energy wasted.